Domestic violence in Russia

 Domestic violence is a severe issue in Russia.
 According to Human Rights Watch, citing RIA Novosti, as many as 36,000 women and 26,000 children faced daily abuse at home in 2013.
 According to official MVD data, in 2015 around 1060 people died of domestic violence in Russia.
 Of them, 756 were men and 304 women.
 According to an independent study of 2,200 women in fifty cities and towns in Russia, 70% have experienced at least one form of gender-based violence in the home—physical, psychological, economic, or sexual.

 Alcoholism is often a factor, as Russia is one of the hardest drinking nations of the world, taking 26th place by alcohol consumption per capita in 2018.

 In January 2017, Russian lawmakers voted, 380–3, to decriminalize certain forms of domestic violence.
 Under the new law, first-time offenses that do not result in "serious bodily harm" carry a maximum fine of 30,000 rubles, up to 15 days' administrative arrest, or up to 120 hours of community service.

-According to recent research commissioned by the Russian State Duma, domestic violence takes place in approximately one out of ten Russian families.
+According to recent research commissioned by the State Duma, domestic violence takes place in approximately one out of ten Russian families.
 Seventy percent of those surveyed report that they have experienced or are experiencing domestic violence: 80% are women, with children and elderly people coming behind.
 Moreover, in 77% of surveyed cases, physical, psychological and economic violence go together.
 More than 35% of victims did not go to the police for assistance, citing shame, fear and mistrust.

 Death statistics

-In the Russian media and other sources, there are fundamentally different estimates of the number of women killed in domestic conflicts: they range from about 300 (for the last ten years) to 14,000.

 On October 30, 2019, during the hearings in the Public Chamber of the Russian Federation, with reference to the Ministry of Internal Affairs, the following figures were published: in 2018, 253 women were killed in family conflicts, and in general, over the past decade, this figure was about 300 people annually.

 The publication of Moskovsky Komsomolets in December 2019 supplemented the overall picture with the data of the Ministry of Internal Affairs for 2016 and 2017.
 It also provides figures for the first half of 2019: 233 men and 115 women.

 Data on annual deaths of 14,000 women

 At the same time, it is widely said and written that 14,000 women die annually from domestic violence in Russia with a slight difference in wording: according to their different versions, women die at the hands of their husbands, at the hands of lovers, husbands and roommates, etc.

 For example, Human Rights Watch report from 1997 cites Ekaterina Lakhova and reports 14,000 killed women.
 Lt.
-Gen Mikhail Artamoshkin in an 2008 interview again mentions same number, as does ECHR, which cites Russian non-governmental organization ANNA as do other sources.
+Gen Mikhail Artamoshkin in a 2008 interview again mentions same number, as does ECHR, which cites Russian non-governmental organization ANNA as do other sources.